z900collector/S16-TTL-CPU/README.md

 However, there are huge bottlenecks in these designs, **they do work and work well** for what they are but I wanted something:
 * Faster >25Mhz <50Mhz,
-* More sophisticated design and
+* More sophisticated design (RISC based) and
-* More modular in it's design.
+* More modular in it's design, think "Functional Units".

 ## The Issues with current designs